koda86/floa/man/floa_doc.md

 - estimate_uncertainty_loa(): Estimates the uncertainty in different methods across 'n.rep' repeated calculations

 Within these functions, other functions are nested.

-If your aim is to calculate prediction bands in one of the methods from the paper (POINT, ROISLIEN, BOOT), use one of the the follwing three scripts:
+If you aim to calculate prediction bands in one of the methods from the paper (POINT, ROISLIEN, BOOT), use one of the following three scripts:

 - floa_point.R(): Pointwise continuous Limits of Agreement according to Bland & Altman (1999) (POINT)